When I started as a customer success professional, I had no idea about the challenges that I had to face.

 Prompt them with more questions, so you get a clear understanding of the issue.
 This worked wonders in building my personality as well.

 8. Be totally invested in your customers

 Get more insights from customers.
 Ask their inputs on certain products or tasks.
-Create conversations that help
+Create conversations that help build a rapport.

 Ask for their honest feedback.
 Probe them about the product.